Little Bit Recipes

 • Be careful not to overfill your waffle iron, or else your waffles can be too thick.
 You can also get a lot of batter spilling over.

 • Toast for crispy waffles.
-For a crispier outside, cook in the iron for only a minute or two before it browns.
+If you like it crisp on the outside, cook in the iron for only a minute or two before it browns.
 Then finish it in the toaster oven.

 Storage